openshift/geard/README.md

         TBD (reserved for gear unique volumes)

       ports/
-        descriptions/
+        links/
           3f/
-            3fabc98341ac3fe...24  # text file describing internal->external ports
+            3fabc98341ac3fe...24  # text file describing internal->external links to other networks

-            Each entry is a text file with one line per port pair, internal port first, a tab, then external port.
+            Each gear has one file with one line per network link, internal port first, a tab, then external port, then external host IP / DNS.
-            These files are symlinked from the interfaces directory.

-            A gear that has no port description file should have no ports exposed.
+            On startup, gear init --post attempts to convert this file to a set of iptables rules in the container to outbound traffic.

         interfaces/
           1/
             49/
-              4900  # softlink to a port description file for a gear
+              4900  # softlink to the gear's unit file

               To allocate a port, the daemon scans a block (49) of 100 ports for a set of free ports.
 If no ports are found, it continues to the next block.
 Currently the daemon starts at the low end of the port range and walks disk until it finds the first free port.
 Worst case is that the daemon would do many directory reads (30-50) until it finds a gap.

-              To remove a gear, the port description is deleted, and then any broken softlinks can be deleted.
+              To remove a gear, the unit file is deleted, and then any broken softlinks can be deleted.

               The first subdirectory represents an interface, to allow future expansion of the external IP space onto multiple devices, or to allow multiple external ports to be bound to the same IP (for VPC)